nevilleq/p8105_fp_qzal/Report/Final_report.md

 ### Data sources

-All data was taken from [NYC Open Data](https://opendata.cityofnewyork.us).
+All data was downloaded as .csv files from [NYC Open Data](https://opendata.cityofnewyork.us).
 We examine two datasets to answer our research questions:

 **Dog Licensing data**: Active Dog Licenses during 2016.